 I do intend to add more tips so if you are interested to share them with me then please feel free to comment below.

 If you decide to check out any of these resources then please come back and let me know what you think of it.
 I would love to hear from you.

 Why not head on over to The National Archives website.

 Here you will you can access many military records such as Enlistment Records, Casualty Reports, Prisoner of War Data, and many, many more records to help you with your research.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post giving you tips for a military records search.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.